MadsAlbertsen/mmgenome/mmgenome/README.md

 mmgenome: Tools for extracting genomes from metagenomes

 ## Changelog
+### 0.4.2
+ - mmplot: log.x and log.y is now false by default in order to function in mmplot_pairs (skarst).

 ### 0.4.1
  - mmload: Failed to load data if coverage was missing for some scaffolds.
 Fixed thanks to Matthew Neave (neavemj).